 Earn your Master’s degree from one of the nation’s top-ranked and most distinguished graduate programs in the nation.
 Learning from the CSWE accredited FSU College of Social Work, where you’ll receive a first-rate education as well as an opportunity to experience an excellent field placement.
 Choose from a traditional classroom experience in Tallahassee or Panama City, Florida, or complete your degree from the comfort of your own home through our accredited online MSW program, the first program of its kind in the country.

 - Fall – June 1st (Main Campus and Online Programs)

 - Summer – March 1st (Online Programs Only)

 Traditional Master’s Program

-The College offers a Master of Social Work program, which is normally completed in two years (four semesters) beginning in August of one year and ending 20 months later in April.
+The College offers a Master of Social Work program, which is normally completed in two years (five semesters) beginning in August of one year and ending 20 months later in April.
 Sixty-one (61) credit hours of required social work courses and electives are necessary for completion of the program.
 Students choose either the Clinical Social Work Concentration or the Social Leadership Concentration during the course of their studies.
 Please note: Students MUST complete the MSW within SEVEN years.